christopher-ward/wicked-sales/README.md

-# wicked-sales-js
+# wicked-sales
+> - Maintained by: `christopher-ward`

-A full stack Node.js and React shopping cart app.
+A full stack online retail shopping cart app using React.js, Node.js, and PostgreSQL